Video: Scrap.io - How to Start?

 Nobody reads the compliance section.
 Which is exactly why your competitors get blacklisted and you won't.

-CAN-SPAM (US) requires four things: a valid physical mailing address in every email, a working unsubscribe mechanism, no deceptive subject lines or headers, and honoring opt-out requests within 10 business days.
+CAN-SPAM (US) requires four things: a valid physical mailing address in every email, a working unsubscribe mechanism, no deceptive subject lines or headers, and honoring opt-outs within 10 business days.
 That's it.
+And it's not optional for B2B β the FTC is explicit that the law "makes no exception for business-to-business email," with penalties reaching $53,088 per message (FTC CAN-SPAM Compliance Guide).
 Not complicated.
 Just do it.

 GDPR (EU) applies if you're contacting anyone in the European Union.
-Tighter rules — you need a legitimate interest basis for B2B outreach, clear data handling policies, and the ability to delete contact data on request.
-Most apartment building lists are US-focused, so GDPR rarely comes into play.
-But if you're targeting luxury apartment investors with EU connections, keep it on your radar.
+Tighter rules β you need a legitimate-interest basis for B2B outreach, clear data-handling policies, and the ability to delete contact data on request.
+Most apartment building lists are US-focused, so GDPR rarely enters the picture.
+But if you're targeting luxury apartment investors with EU connections, keep it on your radar β and read our GDPR cold email B2B guide before you send a single message across the Atlantic.

 How much does a quality apartment building email list cost?